aquaMetrics/rict/CONTRIBUTING.md

 3. On the README document (displayed on the repo in github) are the 'build' badge icons - these indicate that all tests are running correctly in the cloud.
 4. The second build badge: [![AppVeyor Build Status](https://ci.appveyor.com/api/projects/status/github/aquaMetrics/rict?branch=master&svg=true)](https://ci.appveyor.com/project/ecodata1/rict/branch/master) links to the Appveyor website which builds the package on Windows.
 5. Click this icon and go to the Appveyor website, if the package is successfully built, select the 'Artifacts' tab.
-6. Within the Artifacts tab download the Windows binary package (rict-1.0.0.zip)
+6. Within the Artifacts tab download the Windows binary package (e.g. rict-1.0.0.zip).
 7. Next, create an empty folder called `support-files` and then zip (compress) this folder to give: `support-files.zip`.
 8. Add the rict-1.0.0.zip into the `support-files.zip` folder.
 9. Within Azure, upload the `support-files.zip` - this will replace the pre-existing `support-files.zip`.